ef2k/ef2k/README.md

+### Hey, this is my corner of the internet.

 Nowadays, I spend my time thinking about **AI-generated code**—how to make it reliable, maintainable, and not a mess.
-I’ve seen firsthand how AI-generated changes, left unchecked, turn clean codebases into tangled complexity of technical debt.
+I’ve seen firsthand how unchecked AI-generated changes can turn clean codebases into compounded technical debt.

-AI is changing how we build software, generating more code than ever, but that speed comes with real challenges.
-Codebases are evolving faster than teams can manage, and without the right safeguards, AI-generated changes will quickly spiral into technical debt.
+The reality is that AI is changing how we build software, generating more code than ever.
+But speed without safeguards leads to chaos.
+Codebases are evolving faster than teams can manage, and without the right checks, AI-driven development will quickly spiral out of control.

-This isn’t a future problem.
-It’s happening now.
-Companies are already struggling to integrate AI into real-world engineering workflows while keeping their systems scalable, maintainable, and aligned with best practices.
+This isn’t some distant problem—it’s happening now.
+Companies are already struggling to integrate AI into real-world engineering workflows while keeping their systems scalable and maintainable.

-I’m focused on solving this, ensuring AI becomes a tool for engineers rather than another source of complexity.
+I’m focused on solving this, making sure AI is a tool that empowers engineers—not another source of complexity.

+The future of AI-driven development is inevitable—what we do now will define whether it fuels progress or creates new burdens.

+⚡ If this resonates, follow along we should chat.
+I'm a believer in collaboration, together we can continue to make the huge strides that got us here.

+**Tech I'm working with:** Go, TypeScript, Node